 Clockwise from bottom left: Blue Cheese, caraway Havarti, Gruyere, brie and aged Gouda

 (Photograph by Kang Kim)

 Each month, thousands of Food Network Magazine readers submit clever names for the back page’s Name This Dish contest.
-Previous dishes include a stuffed cupcake (winning name: “Heart of the Batter“), a cheese puff tower (“Mount Chevrest“) and even a stuffed popover (“Puddin’ Pops“).
-In the March 2013 issue, we asked readers to dream up names for these cheese fries (pictured above).
+Previous dishes include a frozen drink (winning name: “Gulp of Mexico“), fried ice cream (“Fryer and Ice“) and even corn-crab deviled eggs (“Fish and Chicks“).
+In the July/August 2013 issue, we asked readers to dream up names for this coconut fried chicken (pictured above).
 Some of our favorites were: